eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 .. _link: http://www.omg.org/spec/DDS-XTypes/1.2

-eProsima Fast RTPS provides a dynamic way to define and use topic types and topic data.
+*eProsima Fast RTPS* provides a dynamic way to define and use topic types and topic data.
-Our implementation follows the OMG Extensible and Dynamic Topic Types for DDS interface.
+Our implementation follows the *OMG Extensible and Dynamic Topic Types for DDS interface*.
 For more information, you can read the document (DDS-XTypes V1.2) in this link_.

-The dynamic topic types offer the possibility to work over rtps without the restrictions related to the IDLs.
+The dynamic topic types offer the possibility to work over RTPS without the restrictions related to the IDLs.
-Using them the users can declare the different types that they need and manage the information directly, avoiding the additional step of updating the IDL file and the generation of C++ classes.
+Using them the users can declare the different types that they need and manage the information directly, avoiding the additional step of updating the IDL file and the generation of *C++* classes.

 The management of dynamic types is split into two main groups.
 The first one manages the declaration of the types, building and